UPPMAX/uppmax_intro_day_1/docs/sessions/login_console.md

     - Learners understand that after login, one is on a login node
     - If needed, learners have installed an SSH client
         - Windows: MobaXTerm
-    - Learners have logged in to the console environment using a terminal with X forwarding
+    - (optional) Learners have logged in to the console environment using a terminal with X forwarding
-    - Learners have determined if X forwarding works
+    - (optional) Learners have determined if X forwarding works

     Lesson plan: